Interpolation sort: Practice

-The origin of In-place sorting performed in O(n) time
+Performance

 In "Mathematical Analysis of Algorithms", Donald Knuth remarked "... that research on computational complexity is an interesting way to sharpen our tools for more routine problems we face from day to day."

 Knuth further pointed out that, with respect to the sorting problem, time effective in-situ permutation is inherently connected with the problem of finding the cycle leaders, and in-situ permutations could easily be performed in $O(n)$ time if we would be allowed to manipulate $n$ extra "tag" bits specifying how much of the permutation has been carried out at any time.
 Without such tag bits, he concludes "it seems reasonable to conjecture that every algorithm will require for in-situ permutation at least $n\log n$ steps on the average."

-The In-place Interpolation Tag Sort is one of the sorting algorithms that prof. Donald Knuth said: "manipulate $n$ extra "tag" bits...finding the cycle leaders, and in-situ permutations could easily be performed in $O(n)$ time".
+The in-place interpolation tag sort is one of the sorting algorithms that prof. Donald Knuth said: "manipulate $n$ extra "tag" bits...finding the cycle leaders, and in-situ permutations could easily be performed in $O(n)$ time".